-It’s important to note that chewing very cold foods or hard foods may damage your teeth, but will not show the same signs as Occlusal Disease.
+It’s important to note that chewing very cold foods or hard foods may damage your teeth but will not show the same signs as occlusal disease.

-The treatment options for Occlusal Disease depend on the cause.
+The treatment options for occlusal disease depend on the cause.
 It can be caused by many different factors.
 The two main causes include premature tooth wear from bruxism and an unbalanced bite.
 Even if you grind your teeth habitually, if you have a balanced bite it will cause less damage compared to an uneven bite.

 Most dentists will recommend the use of splint therapy.
-This is a removable bit or retainer appliance used to help aid in the diagnosis process.
+This is a removable bite or retainer appliance used to help aid in the diagnosis process.
 It helps to first address the severity of the condition.

-Minor Occlusal Disease may be easily treated with tooth equilibration, which helps to re-align the teeth for a better bite.
+Minor occlusal disease may be easily treated with tooth equilibration, which helps to realign the teeth for a better bite.
 Other cases may require a more precise treatment to help eliminate TMJ and jaw stress.
 The most complex cases will require reshaping of multiple teeth to restore a proper balance in the bite.

-Is there a Cure for Occlusal Disease?
+Is There a Cure for Occlusal Disease?

-Just like periodontal disease, there isn’t a cure for Occlusal Disease.
+Just like periodontal disease, there isn’t a cure for occlusal disease.
 However, it can be treated and controlled so that you don’t have to suffer from the pain and the long-term damage it causes when left untreated.

-Should you be Evaluated for Occlusal Disease?
+Should You Be Evaluated for Occlusal Disease?

-Before undergoing any type of cosmetic dentistry, it’s important to have a full evaluation for Occlusal Disease done.
+Before undergoing any type of cosmetic dentistry, it’s important to have a full evaluation for occlusal disease done.
 This will help to ensure you achieve the results you desire from your cosmetic treatment.
 An unbalanced bite has the ability to destroy beautiful veneers and many other types of cosmetic dentistry.